frederic-perez/AmE-dictionary/data/idioms.md

 __win (something) in a walk__ To win (something) easily, handily, or without much or any effort.
 __wind__ __1__ _informal_ A hint, suggestion, or rumor about something.
 Used especially with the verb “get.” _Don’t let the boss catch wind of what you’re doing, or you’ll be fired for sure!_ __2__ _informal_ Intestinal gas; flatulence. _It is quite rude to pass wind so openly when in the company of others!_
 __wishy washy__ _slang_ Indecisive or not reliable.
+__with (one’s) blessing__ With one’s express approval, consent, or well-wishes. _I asked Samantha to marry me, with her mother and father’s blessing, of course._
 __with (one’s) pants down__ _slang_ In an embarrassing position.
 __with a heavy hand__ In an excessive, authoritarian, or oppressive way or manner.
 __with a passion__ _informal_ Used to say that someone strongly dislikes someone or something. _She hated him with a passion._ _He loved her with a passion._